 Figure 13.
 Retinal imaging is a potentially valuable tool to study vascular and neuronal changes associated with dementia.
 It has been proposed that dementia is associated with neuronal injury and small vessel disease in the brain.
-Given the retina, an extension of the central nervous system, shares prominent similarities with the brain, these pathophysiological changes may be reflected in the retina as retinal neuronal and vascular damage.
-With the methods described in this protocol, the retinal neuronal changes can be quantified as the thickness of RNFL and GC-IPL using optical coherence tomography (OCT), while the retinal vascular changes can be quantified as vessel calibers and vascular network parameters using fundus photography and computer-assisted analysis program.
-Studying the associations between the retinal changes and dementia may provide new insights into the pathophysiology of dementia and, potentially, aid in diagnosis and risk assessment.
+As the retina, being an extension of the central nervous system, shares prominent similarities with the brain, these pathological changes may be reflected in the retina as retinal neuronal and vascular damages.
+Using this protocol, the retinal neuronal changes can be quantified as changes in RNFL and GC-IPL thicknesses using optical coherence tomography (OCT), while the retinal vascular changes can be quantified as changes in vessel calibers and vascular network parameters using fundus photography and a computer-assisted analysis program.
+Studying the associations between the retinal changes and dementia may provide new insights into the pathology of dementia and, potentially, aid in diagnosis and risk assessment.

 This protocol describes a non-invasive, quantitative and semi-automated method to study dementia using retinal imaging techniques (Figure 13).
-Considering the accessibility of retinal imaging and its robust associations with the brain, imaging the retina may provide new insights into pathophysiological processes of dementia occurring in the brain and, potentially, aid in the diagnosis and risk assessment of dementia.
-However, the associations reported remain controversial and further studies are required to assess the potential utility of retinal imaging.
+Considering the accessibility of retina and its robust associations with the brain, imaging the retina may provide new insights into dementia and, potentially, aid in the diagnosis and risk assessment of dementia.
+However, the associations reported at this stage remain controversial and further studies are required to assess the potential utility of retinal imaging.
 It should also be noted that a thorough clinical evaluation remains essential in the assessment of dementia.

 ACKNOWLEDGEMENTS: